What is Prenatal Yoga?

 - It can improve your sleep

-- Increasing strength and endurance, reducing tension and aches and pains, and even possibly experiencing a calmer, quicker, more comfortable birth.
+- Increasing strength and endurance, reducing tension, aches, pains, and even possibly experiencing a calmer, quicker, more comfortable birth.

 Dos and Don’ts in Maximizing the Benefits of Prenatal Yoga

-- You’re growing body and the baby with them.
+- Focus on your growing body and the baby

 Your body is changing every day and your practice will change every day.
 This isn’t the time to focus on getting a six pack and pushing yourself as hard as you can.
-This is a time to connect with the nurturer, the mother within, and take care of yourself and listen to your body and all of that will reflect on your baby.
+This is a time to connect with the nurturer, the mother within and take care of yourself, listen to your body and all of that will reflect on your baby.